What Is The Best Life Insurance for Seniors?

 • Simplified Issue Whole Life is a type of permanent life insurance that's easier for most people to get.
 While coverage amounts are smaller, there's no waiting period, and you won't be required to undergo a medical exam or a blood test to qualify.

-Term Life Insurance is a type of life insurance policy that provides coverage for a specific period, or "term," usually ranging from 10 to 30 years.
-Unlike whole life insurance, which offers lifetime coverage and a cash value component, term life insurance is more straightforward and affordable coverage.
+Term Life Insurance is a type of life insurance policy that provides coverage for a specific period of time, or "policy term," usually ranging from 10 to 30 years.
+Unlike whole life insurance, which offers lifetime coverage and a cash value component, a term policy is a more straightforward and affordable option.

 Key Features of Term Life Insurance:

 Note that you may have less choice of term lengths the older you are.
-Additional options you may want to consider include convertible term life insurance and decreasing term life insurance
+Additional options you may want to consider include convertible term life insurance and decreasing term life insurance.
+After the initial term, policies may renew at annual renewal term rates, and conversions may not be allowed.

 Final Expense Life Insurance, often called "burial insurance" or "funeral insurance," is a specific type of life insurance policy designed to cover end-of-life expenses.
 A final expense insurance policy provides a way to ensure that the financial burden of a funeral and other associated costs do not fall on family members.